Glendale Neck Pain Relief & Treatment

 Revive Wellness and Rejuvenation is proud to offer individualized care that focuses on healing, not just relieving your symptoms.
 Every patient who visits our clinic receives a treatment plan tailored to their pain source, lifestyle, and recovery goals.
 When you choose Revive as your Glendale wellness clinic, you can expect:

 Neck pain presents itself in different forms depending on the individual and the underlying cause.
-Causes commonly stem from injuries, inflammation, strain, or more complex neurological issues.
+Causes commonly stem from injuries, inflammation, strain, or more complex issues.
 Common reasons for these injuries can be a result of whiplash from a car accident, strain or sprain, overuse, poor posture, arthritis, and compression.
 It’s imperative to understand the type of neck pain you’re experiencing, as that will determine the most effective treatment plan.
-Neck pain can vary widely in sensation from feeling like a dull ache, sharp/stabbing pain, a radiating or throbbing pain.
+Neck pain can vary widely in sensation, from feeling like a dull ache, sharp/stabbing pain, or a radiating or throbbing pain.
 Many individuals who suffer from neck pain commonly have reduced mobility or stiffness, which can take a toll on everyday activities.
 In our Glendale clinic, the most frequently seen neck pains are listed and described below:

 Axial neck pain is the most common type and is generally localized to one spot.
 It will often feel like a steady ache or soreness and is frequently caused by muscle strain, poor posture, or degenerative conditions.